 This section of the Beaches Trail uses existing sections of cycle provision on Paignton seafront and Goodrington Sands, and includes wider public realm and walking improvements around Paignton Harbour.
+Whilst the LCWIP has highlighted the priority route, there is an additional route via Sands Road and Dartmouth Road (not highlighted on the map) which is likely to have ongoing importance as a route for active travel and complementary measures which improve this section will be considered as part of wider network management and planning.
 The recommended improvements are:

 - 1. Eastern Esplanade.
 The existing on-carriageway provision is broadly acceptable for people cycling due to the low traffic volumes, but could be improved with provision of a fully segregated cycle route.
 Improve the quality and legibility of the cycle route connection between Eastern Esplanade and Roundham Road. - 2.
 (Depends on option chosen for point 3 below).
 A significant improvement to cycle provision on Roundham Road is needed, in part to encourage people cycling to not use the route through the Harbour Lights underpass (which is narrow and can have high levels of footfall).
 Consider delivering 20mph limits/zones and additional traffic calming measures on this section of Roundham Road. - 3.
 Paignton Harbour.
+Paignton Harbour.
 Public realm enhancement scheme on Roundham Road.
-Consider converting this section to pedestrian and cycle through movements only, creating more space for outdoor seating and dining.
+Consider converting this section to pedestrian and cycle through movements only, creating more space for outdoor seating and dining, whilst maintaining motor vehicle access to the harbour itself.
 Routing of the hourly bus service on this section would need to be considered.
-An alternative option would be to maintain access for motor vehicles, but introduce 20mph limits/zones, high quality paving, and relocate parking to reduce traffic speeds/volumes and create more space for people. - 4.
+An alternative option would be to introduce 20mph limits/zones, high quality paving, and relocate parking to reduce traffic speeds/volumes and create more space for people. - 4.
 Roundham Road / Alta Vista Road / Braeside Road.
 20mph limits/zone and traffic calming, including tightening up the junction geometry and extending double yellow lines to improve safety and visibility at Alta Vista Road junction with Braeside Road. - 5.
 Alternative scenic route, using existing shared use path through Roundham Gardens.
 This could include minor improvements to existing shared use path including "share this space" signage to help encourage considerate behaviours by all users.
 Additional 20mph limits/zones and traffic calming measures on Cliff Road would help to create an all ages and abilities route. - 6.
 Goodrington Sands seafront.
 Remove seasonal restriction on cycling.
 Consider options to create more space for people walking and cycling including relocating some beach huts, or constructing a retaining wall to move the beach huts further back towards the rail line.
-Consider provision of stud lighting on this section to improve attractiveness of the route at night time. - 7.
+Consider provision of stud lighting on this section to improve attractiveness of the route at night-time, and other measures which consider safety of vulnerable users at night-time. - 7.
 Consider widening footpath onto old slipway to create more space for people walking and cycling.